Locally Consistent K-relations: Entailment and Axioms of Functional Dependence: -realisability of Contextual Families

-Let us now turn our attention to the $K$-realisability of contextual families.
-It is natural to ask whether or not any contextual family is the support of a contextual $K$-family.
+It is natural to ask whether or not each contextual family is the support of some contextual $K$-family.
 This turns out not to be the case for $K=\Rp$.
-A counterexample---in our terminology, a contextual family over the context set $\{ab,ab',a'b,a'b'\}$---is given in \cite[Proposition 9.1]{Abramsky13}.
-Example \ref{ex:nosup} provides another counterexample, as we argue next.
+A counterexample (in our terminology, a contextual family over the context set $\{ab,ab',a'b,a'b'\}$) is given in \cite[Proposition 9.1]{Abramsky13}.
+Our running example gives rise to another counterexample, as we argue next.

-\begin{example} Consider the contextual family in Fig. \ref{fig:real}.
-For a contradiction, suppose this contextual family is the support of some contextual $\Rp$-family, represented as a function $\# \colon S \to \mathbb{R}_{>0}$, where $S$ is the set of assignments in Fig. \ref{fig:real}.
-By local consistency, $\pi$ extends uniquely to assignments on individual variables.
+\begin{example} Consider the contextual family in Fig.~\ref{fig:intro-medical}.
+For a contradiction, suppose this contextual family is the support of some contextual $\Rp$-family, represented as a function $\# \colon S \to \mathbb{R}_{>0}$, where $S$ is the set of assignments in Fig.~\ref{fig:intro-medical}.
+By local consistency, $\#$ uniquely extends to assignments on individual variables.
 Now, abbreviating attribute names and values, we obtain

 where the inequality follows since each value of $\#$ is strictly positive.
-Thus the contextual family of Fig. \ref{fig:real} cannot be obtained as the support of any contextual $\Rp$-family. \end{example}
+Thus the contextual family of Fig.~\ref{fig:intro-medical} cannot be obtained from the support of any contextual $\Rp$-family. \end{example}

-Next, we completely characterise which contextual families are supports of some contextual $K$-families for cancellative monoids $K$ and context sets that form a {chordless cycle} (defined below).
-We show that a contextual family $\pX$ is the support of some contextual $K$-family if and only if its associated \emph{overlap projection graph} has an \emph{edge cycle cover}; both terms are defined below.
+Next, we completely characterise which contextual families are supports of some contextual $K$-family for cancellative monoids $K$ and context sets that form a {hole} (defined below).
+We show that a contextual family $\pX$ is the support of some contextual $K$-family if and only if its associated \emph{overlap projection graph} is \emph{edge-cyclic}; both terms are defined below.